 Oudekraal, Atlantic Seaboard

-Once you've booked your Oudekraal accommodation explore our pages for info on attractions and what to do in Oudekraal.
+Once you've booked your accommodation in Oudekraal, explore our pages for info on attractions and what to do in Oudekraal.

 Oudekraal is possibly one of Cape Town’s best kept secrets.
 Do a quick Internet search and there’s virtually no information on this beautiful boulder-enclosed bay with its very own seal colony, carefully sandwiched between Bakoven and Llandudno.